Pat Buchanan: 1992 presidential primaries

 Buchanan ran on a platform of immigration reduction and social conservatism, including opposition to multiculturalism, abortion, and gay rights.
 Buchanan challenged Bush (whose popularity was waning) when he won 38% of the New Hampshire primary.
 In the primary elections, Buchanan garnered three million total votes or 23% of the vote.

 Buchanan later threw his support behind Bush and delivered an address at the 1992 Republican National Convention, which became known as the culture war speech, in which he described "a religious war going on in our country for the soul of America."
 In the speech, he said of Bill and Hillary Clinton:

 The agenda Clinton & Clinton would impose on America—abortion on demand, a litmus test for the Supreme Court, homosexual rights, discrimination against religious schools, women in combat units—that's change, all right.
 But it is not the kind of change America needs.
 It is not the kind of change America wants.
 And it is not the kind of change we can abide in a nation we still call God's country.

 Buchanan also said, in reference to the then recently held 1992 Democratic National Convention, "Like many of you last month, I watched that giant masquerade ball at Madison Square Garden—where 20,000 radicals and liberals came dressed up as moderates and centrists—in the greatest single exhibition of cross-dressing in American political history."

 The contents of Buchanan's speech prompted his detractors to claim that the speech alienated moderate voters from the Bush-Quayle ticket.
 The newspaper columnist Molly Ivins wrote: "Many people did not care for Pat Buchanan's speech; it probably sounded better in the original German."

-Off the campaign trail
+After the 1992 campaign

-Buchanan returned to his column and Crossfire.
+After the campaign, Buchanan returned to Crossfire, The McLaughlin Group, and his column.
 To promote the principles of federalism, traditional values, and anti-intervention, he founded The American Cause, a conservative educational foundation, in 1993.
 His sister Angela serves as the Vienna, VA-based foundation's president and Pat is its chairman.

 Buchanan returned to radio as host of Buchanan and Company, a three-hour talk show for Mutual Broadcasting System on July 5, 1993.
 It pitted him against liberal co-hosts, including Barry Lynn, Bob Beckel, and Chris Matthews, in a time slot opposite Rush Limbaugh's show.
 To launch his 1996 campaign, Buchanan left the program on March 20, 1995.